 For instance, as an investor in Newfront Insurance, he’s helped scale this insurance venture into one of the nation’s highest-growth brokerages with a $2.2 billion valuation.

-If he were to sit down with an insurtech startup today, he’d know to ask deeper-cut questions (for a VC, at least) like, “How much of this business are you BORing?”
+If he were to sit down with an insurtech startup today, one of the deeper-cut questions (for a VC, at least) he would ask the founder would be: “How much of this business are you BORing?”

 When the founder inevitably asks, “How do you even know what that term means?”, Ross can assure them that he’s already lived in that particular market.

-Investors will obviously never know more about a business in depth than its founders do, but bringing that baseline expertise from the get-go is a strong green flag.
+Investors will obviously never know more about a business than its founders do, but bringing that baseline expertise from the get-go is a strong green flag.

-Overall, if an investor demonstrates these two elements — a promising interpersonal dynamic and knowledge of how you (should) operate — they may be the angel or firm for you.
+Overall, if an investor demonstrates these two characteristics — a promising interpersonal dynamic and knowledge of how you startup (should) operate — they may be the right angel investors or VC firms for you.

 “Personal affinity between a founder and their investor goes a long, long way.
 And you can feel that kind of mutual understanding in the pitch room.”